Appropriateness

 2. [The thing] seems like a good match.

-Revised Goodness of Fit Interview
+Revised Goodness-of-Fit Interview

 1. What aspects of [CI/IS] are a good fit for your setting?